akikoo/one-web-boilerplate/README.md

     to compile the stylesheets.
 If you don't want to use a preprocessor, you can of course work with the CSS files directly.
 To do so, comment out &lt;css.compile.sass /&gt; macrodef call in /build/build.xml.
 Sass is used by default but if you prefer LESS, there's a commented out task for that too, in /build/build.xml.
+Another option would be to work on the SCSS files and generating CSS files on local machine, by typing one of the following in the terminal (replace the '{pathtoworkingcopy}' with your local path):
+    a) using Sass:
+       sass --watch /{pathtoworkingcopy}/webroot/assets/scss:/{pathtoworkingcopy}/webroot/assets/css
+    b) using Compass with Sass:
+       compass watch /{pathtoworkingcopy}/webroot/assets
+    If you do this, generating the CSS files already on your local machine, you don't need to use the SCSS task in /build/build.xml.
+If that's what you want, just comment out both the &lt;css.compile.sass /&gt; and &lt;css.compile.less /&gt; macrodef calls.

 * Media Queries are based on 16px default font size and defined in ems.
     If you don't go for responsive design (you should!), just replace the default